tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 Sequencer Lifecycle APIs allow to send lifecycle commands to Sequencer such as goOnline, abortSequence etc.

 Certain commands are restricted depending on state of Sequencer.
 For example, goOnline command is handled only when Sequencer is in Offline state.
-If goOnline is sent otherwise it will return [[esw.ocs.api.protocol.Unhandled]] response with error msg.
+If goOnline is sent otherwise it will return `Unhandled` response with error msg.
 For details refer @ref:[Sequencer Lifecycle Section](#sequencer-lifecycle)

 * isAvailable